userdocs/qbittorrent-nox-static/README.md

 ## Getting the Version you want via the latest release URL

-Since this project builds and release both v1.2 and v2.0 builds simultaneously we can use the commands below to always get the latest version of the related pre release via the latest release `dependency-version.json` asset.
+Since this project builds and releases both v1.2 and v2.0 builds simultaneously we can use the commands below to always get the latest version of the related pre release via the latest release `dependency-version.json` asset.

 Using this method it does not matter which version is the latest release or pre release as the commands will provide you the version specific info you need for the twinned latest/pre releases.